Black Horror on the Rhine: Non-European troops arrive

 The first non-European troops to arrive in Germany were soldiers from the Siamese Expeditionary Forces who arrived in Neustadt, in the Palatinate in December 1918.
 However, their presence which lasted until July 1919 did not cause great upset.
 Concerns were raised about the subsequent arrival of African troops in the Rhineland, first a regiment from Madagascar, and then the first Senegalese unit in May 1919.
 General Mangin had gone out of his way to ensure that African units were stationed as part of the Rhineland occupation force.
-The French deployed African soldiers to the Rhineland in part as not to ensure that build-up of black troops in France, and partly because the Germans had asked them not to be deployed.
+The French deployed African soldiers to the Rhineland, in part not to ensure a build-up of black troops in France, and partly because the Germans had asked them not to be deployed.
 Mangin had insisted since the French were the victors, they were not going to be dictated to by the vanquished.
 For Diagne it was important that his fellow Senegalese be deployed to the Rhineland as a way of showing that they were equal and enjoyed the same respect as white French citizens.
-In a meeting with Clemenceau, Diagne had insisted that if French civilization was truly universal, then the Senegalese should allowed to march into the Rhineland alongside the rest of the French Army and not be excluded simply because the Germans found them offensive.
-The Francophile Diagne, who believed in the ideal of France's "civilizing mission" in Africa, had played a key role in the recruitment of soldiers in Senegal to fight for France, and thus had more influence than what his position as a mere Deputy might suggest.
+In a meeting with Clemenceau, Diagne had insisted that if French civilization was truly universal, then the Senegalese should be allowed to march into the Rhineland alongside the rest of the French Army and not be excluded simply because the Germans found them offensive.
+The Francophile Diagne, who believed in the ideal of France's "civilizing mission" in Africa, had played a key role in the recruitment of soldiers in Senegal to fight for France, and thus had more influence than his position as a mere Deputy might suggest.
 The "colored" troops in the Rhineland were conscripts from Algeria, Morocco, Tunisia, Senegal, Madagascar and French Indochina.
 At their peak, the "colored" soldiers were 14% of the French occupation force in the Rhineland.